-Be aware that it is not culturally appropriate for you to have your boyfriend or girlfriend spend the night in your room in your host family's house.
+Be aware that it is not culturally appropriate for you to have your boyfriend or girlfriend spend any time in your bedroom.

 Telephone

 Telephone rates are very high in Mexico, and every call, local or long distance, is charged by the minute.
 Some families forbid the use of the telephone, and all prefer that students use cell phone or pay phone rather than the phone at home.
 See the "Communication" section of this guide for details.